shereedietel/notes/README.md

 6. Prioritize code reusability, extensibility, scalability (both horizontally and vertically), performance, concurrency, parallelism, asynchrony, fault tolerance, resilience, reliability, maintainable, testable and security aspects during the development process.
 7. Always write tests and use test-driven development (TDD), behavior- driven development(BDD) or specification-based development approaches to validate, verify, assert, guarantee and demonstrate the correctness, quality, functionality, interoperability , performance and non-regression of your software.
 8. Continuously learn, adapt, evolve, improve and grow your programming knowledge, skills, tools, techniques, methodologies and mindset to stay ahead of industry trends, technological advancements, business requirements, customer expectations and competitive pressures.

+# 2024-03-08
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This includes understanding the benefits and drawbacks of different programming paradigms, such as object-oriented programming, functional programming and procedural programming.

+To stay ahead of the curve, regularly read industry blogs, follow developers on social media, and attend conferences and workshops.
+By doing so, you' ll gain valuable insights into new techniques and best practices.
+Additionally, never be afraid to ask questions, seek help, or join online communities where you can learn from others and share your knowledge.
+ 学习新技能和编程语言。随着科技行业的不断发展，了解最新趋势和工具至关重要。这包括了解不同编程范式的优缺点，如面向对象编程、函数式编程和过程式编